ZackBrincken/job-matching/README.md

 ### Scraping Plan

 1. Go to indeed.com and scrape job data for all computer science jobs within 25 miles of St. Louis.
-2. This will be done using Python 3.11.13, Selenium 4.33.0, and [undetected-chromedriver] 3.5.5.
+2. This will be done using Python 3.11.13, Selenium 4.33.0, and undetected-chromedriver 3.5.5.
 3. Since Indeed's terms of service (TOS) explicitly prohibits the unauthorized scraping of data for commercial use, it is fair to assume scraping is generally not appreciated.
 Whether this is to keep their services exclusive or simply to reduce server lag, it is important to take their TOS into account.
 So, since the project requirements call for data from a high-profile job listings website (all of which prohibit scraping), there are slowdown functions (sleep, small_sleep, and tiny_sleep) implemented in various locations to reduce the load on the server.
 Additionally, this data will be used strictly for the academic purpose of designing this project, so no commercial gain will EVER be involved.
 4. Each listing is scraped for its job title, company, location, and full job description.
 5. This data is stored in a .jsonl file using the fields title, company, location, and full_description.

 ### Embedding Plan

 This project uses OpenAI's text-embedding-3-large model to convert job descriptions into vectors of floating point numbers that can be easily compared to one another. text-embedding-3-large was chosen because it is a cheap model to use (the whole project costed less than $0.10) and it is more precise than it's counterpart, text-embedding-3-small.
 This model is technically slower than text-embedding-3-small, but it only took around 25-30 minutes to get all 600+ embeddings and that was with exceedingly careful rate limit avoidance including minute long delays to avoid the strictest tokens per minute limit as well as sending batches of around 26 descriptions per request to avoid daily request limits.
-Overall, this model worked very well for the project.
-The most similar jobs do seem fairly reasonable and I am glad I went with the higher precision model.
+Overall, this model worked very well for the project and the most similar jobs do seem fairly reasonable.
+I am glad I went with the higher precision model.

 ### Creation Tools

 - Windows 11
 - Python 3.11.13
+- pip 25.1
 - numpy 2.3.1
 - SciPy 1.16.0
 - Selenium 4.33.0